 The Right to Evidence Disclosure in Criminal Discovery

 One of the rules is that a person who has been formally accused of a crime is entitled to certain kinds of evidence and information.
 This material is known as discovery and the defendant has the right to receive it before trial.
-It is important to note though, that discovery is ongoing so the prosecution always has the duty to hand it over even after the trial has begun.
+It’s important to note that discovery is ongoing, so the prosecution always has the duty to hand it over even after the trial has begun.

 Discovery material can come in a variety of forms.
 One common piece of discovery is a police report.
 A police report is often the first item of discovery that a criminal defense attorney will receive.